jaames/flipnote.js/www/src/content/docs/web-components.md

 });
 ```

-A full list of available events can be found on the {@link Player} API page.
+A full list of available events can be found on the [Player](/api/classes/player/) API page.

 ## HTML5 fallback